scottlowry/ScottLowryNet/www/content/posts/hello-world.md

 ShowToc: false
 ---

-This blog is where I break down practical work in Proxmox, Microsoft 365, Azure, Cloudflare, Terraform, and security—alongside notes on AI and the general state of tech.
+This blog is where I break down practical work in Proxmox, Microsoft 365, Azure, Cloudflare, Terraform, and security—alongside notes on AI and other tech projects.

 ## My Setup